QueCS/check_newcomers/README.md

 ## Directories details

-`data` directory should contain automatically generated .json files keeping track of last API update timestamp and known players.\
+The `data` directory should contain automatically generated .json files keeping track of last API update timestamp and known players.\
-`logs` directory should countain an automatically generated .log text file.\
+The `logs` directory should countain an automatically generated .log text file.\
-`src` directory should contain all scripts.
+The `src` directory should contain all scripts.

 ## Configs details

-`config_example.toml` file shows how your personal and private `config.toml` file should look like.\
+The `config_example.toml` file shows how your personal and private `config.toml` file should look like.\
-`config.toml` file of appropriate inner format is mandatory for the scripts to run.
+The `config.toml` file of appropriate inner format is mandatory for the scripts to run.

-## Directory structure
+## Proposed directory structure

 check_newcomers\
 ├─ data\